 TD Ameritrade does not provide tax advice.
 Clients should consult with a tax advisor with regard to their specific tax circumstances.

 No-Transaction-Fee (NTF) mutual funds are no-load mutual funds for which TD Ameritrade does not charge a transaction fee.
 TD Ameritrade receives remuneration from mutual fund companies, including those participating in its no-load, no-transaction-fee program, for record-keeping, shareholder services, and other administrative and distribution services.
 The amount of TD Ameritrade’s remuneration for these services is based in part on the amount of investments in such funds by TD Ameritrade clients.
-Almost all funds held 180 days or less will be subject to a short-term redemption fee of $49.99.
-This fee is in addition to any applicable transaction fees or fees described in the fund’s prospectus.
+Most mutual funds charge 2.00% on the redemption of shares (including by exchange) held for less than a certain number of calendar days.

 Market volatility, volume, and system availability may delay account access and trade executions.